-In September 2021, we issued and sold \$70.0 million of 2.90 percent first mortgage bonds due in 2051 pursuant to a bond purchase agreement with institutional investors in the private placement market.
-We issued and sold the remaining \$70.0 million under this same bond agreement in December 2021.
-The total net proceeds from the sale of the bonds were used to repay a portion of the outstanding balance under our \$400.0 million committed line of credit.
-In connection with the pricing of the first mortgage bonds in September 2021, we cash-settled four interest rate swap derivatives (notional aggregate amount of \$45.0 million) and paid a net amount of \$17.2 million, which will be amortized as a component of interest expense over the life of the debt.
-The effective interest rate of the first mortgage bonds is 3.63 percent, including the effects of the settled interest rate swap derivatives and issuance costs.
+In March 2022, we issued and sold \$400.0 million of 4.00 percent first mortgage bonds due in 2052 through a public offering.
+The total net proceeds from the sale of the bonds were used to repay the borrowings outstanding under the Company's \$400.0 million committed line of credit in March 2022.
+In April 2022, the Company used the remainder of the proceeds, as well as borrowings on committed line of credit to pay \$250.0 million of maturing debt.
+In connection with the pricing of the first mortgage bonds in March 2022, we cash-settled thirteen interest rate swap derivatives (notional aggregate amount of \$140.0 million) and paid a net amount of \$17.0 million, which will be amortized as a component of interest expense over the life of the debt.
+The effective interest rate of the first mortgage bonds is 4.32 percent, including the effects of the settled interest rate swap derivatives and issuance costs.